Recently I had the great privilege of presenting at the 2018 Mindshop Conference on how to embrace lean startup principles to accelerate innovation.

 The teams were diverse, and incorporated a blend of large and small companies, researchers and entrepreneurs that otherwise may not have had such an opportunity to collaborate.

-Solutions included leveraging areas like as micro-grids, stand‐alone power systems, #renewables, #blockchain, the Internet of Things and smart networks.
+Solutions included leveraging areas like micro-grids, stand‐alone power systems, #renewables, #blockchain, the Internet of Things and smart networks.

 Fiona Bishop, Executive Manager Change & Innovation said “Western Power is doing things differently.
 The hackathon has helped us continue to be a competitive business that is a platform for customer choice – to choose energy solutions that suit their unique energy needs, even if the solutions don’t exist yet.”

-As a result of the hackathon, Western Power commenced a six month process with the winner of the hackathon (Pure Power) to further develop their idea and see if they can create a viable solution for the Albany region.
+As a result of the hackathon, Western Power commenced a six-month process with the winner of the hackathon (Pure Power) to further develop their idea and see if they can create a viable solution for the Albany region.

 Ms Bishop said, “Pure Power’s proposal wasn’t just a good outcome for the Albany region in terms of energy self-sufficiency, but also the broader community in applying a waste-to-biofuels solution.
 It was their holistic community-minded approach that nudged them over the line.”

-(*The above covers some of the key points covered in the article that appeared at How does a banana peel become the key to reliability for disruptive technologies
+(*The above covers some of the key points covered in the article that appeared at How does a banana peel become the key to reliability for disruptive technologies and subsequent article.

 7 Reasons to use Lean Startup Thinking